Fabio Quartararo: 2025

 On 5 April 2024, Quartararo signed a contract extension with the team for 2025 and 2026.
-Although the first 4 rounds of the championship were difficult for Quartararo, he bounced back at the Spanish Grand Prix with pole position and a 2nd placed finish, his first podium since the 2023 Indonesian GP.
+He achieved pole position at the Spanish Grand Prix and finished second, his first podium since the 2023 Indonesian GP.
 This was followed by another two successive pole positions at the French Grand Prix and British Grand Prix.
-However, Quartararo crashed out of the feature race at the French Grand Prix amidst wet weather, and did not finish the British Grand Prix due to a ride height device failure.
-Another DNF at Aragon marked 3 successive main race non-finishes, the first time that this occurred during Quartararo's premier class career.
+Quartararo crashed out of the feature race at the French Grand Prix amidst wet weather, and did not finish the British Grand Prix due to a ride height device failure.
+He failed to finish the race at Aragon for a third successive time, the first time that this occurred during Quartararo's premier class career.

+2026

+In June 2026, Quartararo announced his departure from Yamaha at the end of the season, bringing an end to a six-year stint with the factory outfit.

+Honda HRC Castrol (2027–)

+In July 2026, Honda Racing Corporation announced that Quartararo would join its factory MotoGP team on a two-year contract covering the and 2028 seasons.